cdwyer-240395/Intune-Scripts-Packages/README.md

+ZIP also included for easy download of all files for necessary package.

 Installation:

 An Intune package is provided for ease of deployment.
 Simply upload this package to Intune, and it will execute the pre-configured login script automatically upon user login.